NepBot/Nepbot-gitbook/doc/Add_Nepbot_to_Discord.md

 **Make sure “Nepbot” is placed above any roles it will moderate in the role hierarchy.**
     You can put place Nepbot below the admin roles to make sure Nepbot can never overrule Admins.

-    To change role hierarchy, please go to “server settings” — ”roles” — hold and drag on the left of each role to manage role hierarchy.
+    To change role hierarchy, please go to “server settings” — ”roles” — hold and drag on the left of each role to manage role hierarchy

     ![move_roles.gif](../assets/Add_Nepbot_to_Discord/move_roles.gif)